HomeBlog › The Leica Q Series Compared

 The Q3 43 is for shooters who want the Q ergonomics and the Q3 sensor but find 28mm too wide.
 It's particularly attractive for documentary work, portraits, and anyone whose primary M lens has been a 50mm.
 The choice between Q3 and Q3 43 is really a choice between "wide is my natural perspective" and "normal is my natural perspective."
 Used market: $5,200-$6,500.

-The newest Q. The Q3 Monochrom is the Q3 body with a monochrome-only sensor — the same conceptual move Leica made with the Q2 Monochrom, now applied to the 60MP sensor.
+The newest Q. The Q3 Monochrom is the Q3 body with a monochrome-only sensor.
+It is the same conceptual move Leica made with the Q2 Monochrom, now applied to the 60MP sensor.

 If you're a Q Monochrom shooter on the Q2 Monochrom and you want more resolution plus the modern autofocus, this is the upgrade.
 Used market is thin so far: $7,500-$9,500 when they come up.